 - Buy “choice” or “select” grades rather than “prime.”
 Select lean or extra lean ground beef.

 - Trim all visible fat from meat before cooking.

 - Use a rack to drain off fat when broiling, roasting or baking.
-Instead of basting with drippings, keep meat moist with wine, fruit juices or a heart-healthy oil-based marinade.
+Instead of basting with drippings, keep the meat moist with wine, fruit juices, or a heart-healthy oil-based marinade.